uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Empires were established militarily.
 They engaged in extensive and violent wars with one another, maintained a military presence on their frontiers, and conducted innumerable military campaigns to put down nationalist uprisings.[^49]
-Colonies were established to<!--x-->
+Colonies were established to <!-- page 055 -->be exploited economically.
-be exploited economically.
 The benefits of empire could come directly as taxes, as precious metals, or as raw materials for industries in the homeland.
 Colonies often were required to purchase their imports solely from the homeland, making them a captive market.[^50]